Precision, durability, and reliability characterize Reeds 'n Stuff dial indicators.

-Achieve consistently good results by measuring the thicknesses of gouged canes.
-The markings on the tongue help to determine the same measuring points for each reed.
-This allows you to check the profile and symmetry of the reeds.
+Achieve consistently good results by measuring the thickness of your cane.
+The markings on the tongue help to determine identical measuring points between reeds, which allows you to check the profile and symmetry of the reeds.

 The dial and the lifting lever can be rotated to any desired position.